ansys/pyaedt-toolkits-antenna/doc/source/Antennas/index.rst

   :width: 800
   :alt: AEDT Generated Antenna

-Moving to Analysis Tab, user can click on Analyze Project button.
+Moving to Analysis Tab, user can click Analyze Project button.
 AEDT project will be saved, closed and solved.
 At the end of the simulation, results will be loaded in UI.